carloscastilla - Fotolia

 - Deterrent security controls, which discourage security violations.
 One example is a policy stating that access to servers is monitored in an attempt to discourage unauthorized access.

-Step 4: Determine how to handle unacceptable residual risks
+Step 4.
+Determine how to handle unacceptable residual risks

 Once you have reviewed security controls and determined your residual risks, offset these threats by considering the following options:

-- Replacing security controls that have become outdated or are no longer available.
+- replacing security controls that have become outdated or are no longer available;

-- Updating an organization's risk assessment to reflect changes if upgrades to security controls, hardware and software are major due to residual risk.
+- updating an organization's risk assessment to reflect changes if upgrades to security controls, hardware and software are major due to residual risk.

-Step 5: Apply any changes to residual risk status
+Step 5.
+Apply any changes to residual risk status

-Gather a list of residual risks that are unacceptable after you have applied security controls to the initial risks.
+Determine risk tolerance by gathering a list of residual risks that are unacceptable after you have applied security controls to the initial risks.
 For each of these residual risks, periodically check for any changes to the applied security controls.

 Then, compare alternative, cheaper security controls from current and new vendors.
-Determine the ROI of each, and, if possible, apply the security control changes with the highest ROI.
+Determine the ROI of each, and if possible, apply the security control changes with the highest ROI.